 Rather than stopping at Adorno, however, let us find neural coincidence in the fact that more than 2,000 years prior to Adorno, Daoist philosopher Chuang-Tzu had already upended distinctions between usefulness and uselessness.
-Beyond autonomy and fait social, the idiom 無用之用 wúyòngzhīyòng, or “the usefulness of the useless,” points towards liberation from deadlock conclusions of any form of the aesthetic, ultimately resisting recupération (or hijacking, to use Situationist terminology) and gentrification as well as prototyping into apps or other capitalist business models.
+Beyond autonomy and fait social, the idiom 無用之用 wúyòngzhīyòng, or “the usefulness of the useless,” points towards liberation from deadlocked conclusions of any form of the aesthetic, ultimately resisting recupération (or hijacking, to use Situationist terminology) and gentrification as well as prototyping into apps or other capitalist business models.
 As such, coincidence – where it can be salvaged from the scene of the accident – may offer a glimmer beyond current resignation and cultural pessimism.